Harding Township School District: History

 In May 1974, the Harding Township School District was given permission by the State Commissioner of Education to end their sending / receiving relationship with the Morris School District at Morristown High School and begin sending their students to Madison High School starting with the 1975-76 school year, ruling that the withdrawal of the mostly white students from Harding Township would not "cause a disproportionate change in the racial composition of Morristown High School".

 School

 Harding Township School serves students in grades PreK-8.
-The school had an enrollment of 267 as of the 2020–21 school year.
+The school had an enrollment of 293 students as of the 2021–22 school year.